|

 been left behind we have no written history or literature of the

-inhabitants of Crete in the Second Millenium.
+inhabitants of Crete in the Second Millennium.
 We can only look at

 the stones, statues, pottery and painting and try to guess what